nomics-crypto/sharpe/README.md

 Here are the steps we'd like you to take towards building your app.
 Remember you don't need to finish (and we don't expect you to), we care more about the quality of the code you write than how far you get.

+1. Setup a React App to run and output the visual parts of your work for the web
 1. Write code that takes an array of returns and returns the Sharpe Ratio
 1. Write code that fetches data from the Nomics Sparkline API and returns currencies with their daily returns over the past year
 1. Write code that uses those two functions to return currencies with their Sharpe Ratios